 Queens University Belfast hosted its first independently organised TED event on Thursday 23 May 2019.

-Long time community worker Dr Jackie Redpath describes an on-going process of generational transformation of children and young people in the Shankill community in Belfast, an area ravaged by industrial collapse, large scale redevelopment and Northern Ireland’s conflict.
+Long time community worker Dr Jackie Redpath described an on-going process of generational transformation of children and young people in the Shankill community in Belfast, an area ravaged by industrial collapse, large scale redevelopment and Northern Ireland’s conflict.
 The area has declared itself a ‘Children and Young People Zone’ and is engaged in a 20 year process of coordinated and measured conversations with children, development pathways and sustained support, leading to individual and collective transformational change.

 The Shankill area of Belfast has declared itself a ‘Children and Young People Zone’ and is on a 20 year journey of change to transform the lives of this generation of its children and young people.
 Numbering 5968, this is now the third generation, over a 50 year period, impacted by the collapse of Belfast’s industrial base, compounded by large scale Shankill redevelopment and overlaid by the N.Ireland conflict and its legacy, leaving an entrenched educational deficit, high levels of ill-health and economic inactivity in a population of 23,000.